youngalfred/bowtie-sdk/vanilla-js/README.md

 ### Running the test

-First, run the Angular demonstration by following the directions above.
+First, run the Vanilla JS demonstration by following the directions above.
 Then, follow the instructions described in the [README.md](../README.md#running-the-test) of the project root's directory.

 ## LICENSE